 The tourist will have the opportunity to meet with their Congressional Representatives.
 There will also be an evening at the Kennedy Center.

 Students must be juniors in high school and submit a completed Youth Tour application, and short essay on, “What new or different source(s) of energy could we see in the future?”
-The deadline to turn in the completed application is January 2nd.
+The deadline is January 2nd.
+Mail to the attention of Tammy Murphy, Pitt & Greene EMC, PO Box 249, Farmville NC 27828.

 The trip allows participants to meet elected officials and better understand how the federal government operates.
 This gives them a better understanding of their role as a citizen.
 Past participants of the Youth Tour have worked as congressional aides on Capitol Hill and serve in some of the highest ranks of our government, including the U.S. Senate.